old-xebis/shellib/README.md

   - `pip` for Python packages by `pip3`
   - `npm` for npm packages by `npm`
   - `snap` for Snap packages
-  - `curl2bash` for package specification `command=URL` - if command exists then the package is marked as installed, if doesn't it is installed source by `curl -s "$URL" | bash`
+  - `curl2bash` for package specification `command=URL` - if a command exists, then the package is marked as installed.
+If doesn't, it is installed source by `curl -s "$URL" | bash`
 - `apt_add 'repository specification' 'repository_key_URL'`: Add apt repository by apt, equivalent to `curl -fsSL 'repository_key_URL' | apt-key add - && apt-add-repository 'repository specification' && apt-get update`

 ### Constants